International Bagpipe Organisation

 The International Bagpipe Organisation presents the

-EIGHT INTERNATIONAL BAGPIPE CONFERENCE
+EIGHTH INTERNATIONAL BAGPIPE CONFERENCE

 6-8 March 2026